SondreKindem/mobilePhantom/README.md

 phantom is a command line application with no GUI (yet).
 See the usage section below.

+[Download](https://github.com/6jarjar6/phantomX/releases) phantomX from this repo releases page.

-[Download](https://github.com/jhead/phantom/releases) phantom from the releases page.
+[Download](https://github.com/jhead/phantom/releases) phantom from jhead's repo releases page.

 **macOS / Linux**